swang1112/Webscraper/README.md

  just go into the `Scraper` folder, find the name of that publisher and directly run that script, for example `Wiley.py` for Wiley & Sons.

+Because all `html` source codes are acquired using `webbot`, it only works if you have installed Chrome on your maschine.
+If you intend to run the code on a remote maschine e.g., server, running the code in the `screen` mode in recommended.

+## Supported Journals
-Only 13 journals of Wiley & Sons are included in the function:
+26 journals of Wiley & Sons are supported so far (not fully tested, bug reports are welcome!)
 - Journal of Applied Econometrics (JAE)
 - Econometrica
 - Oxford Bulletin of Economics and Statistics (OBES)